vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sat Dec 12 01:55:34 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sun Dec 13 01:57:11 UTC 2020.